 We can reinforce our kids’ ability to see the silver linings, even if we’re over winter.
 Involve kids in making a simple “Thank you, Winter” list.
 On a walk, at dinner, before bed time or whenever you can, ask kids, “What do you love about winter?”
 In our house, we put a gratitude spin on it, asking ourselves and the kids to think about what they feel thankful for about winter.
 Write down all of the ideas.
 Welcome kids to draw or write their ideas, too.

-You can also carve out some time to grab your phone, make tea and cozy up with kids for a walk back through your photos from winter 2021.
+You can also carve out some time to grab your phone, make tea and cozy up with kids for a walk back through your photos from winter so far.
 As you scroll through your winter experiences, get kids talking about what they remember.
 Talk about what you learned and loved about the season.
 For such a documented generation, we tend to focus on “what next” and rarely take the time to go back and savor what has happened.

 Looking back at photos not only helps kids learn to slow down and reflect (who couldn’t use more of that?!); it also helps kids build vocabulary, learn to make connections between experiences and reinforce what you value (e.g. time outside, time with friends and family, play, etc.).